 “I need answers, Evanor.
 Now.”

-“Nozdormu saw this coming,” Evanor continued.
-“He has worked behind the scenes for years not, preparing a plan that might help us prevent the timeline from collapsing, but time is running out and now some thing appears to be undoing this work.”
+“Noaath saw this coming,” Evanor continued.
+“He has worked behind the scenes for years now, preparing a plan that might help us prevent the timeline from collapsing, but time is running out and now some thing appears to be undoing this work.”

 That information was new.
 “What do you mean?”
 I asked.

 “Well, about four years ago—”

 “I know about Noaath’s plan,” I said, cutting her off.
 “I was put to use by him years ago.
 I’m not apprised on the other part, the some other Yunai that is undoing our work.”

 “How did you learn about Noaath’s plan?”
 I pressed.